 The MOL Fleet

-MOL has worked hard to keep its fleet large and up-to-date, competitive with any other shipping company worldwide—the total fleet numbers are over 600 vessels.
+MOL has worked hard to keep its fleet large and up-to-date, competitive with any other shipping company worldwide—the total fleet number is over 600 vessels.

 MOL has over 70 container ships, which is not as many as other companies, but it also has over 80 car carriers and more than 200 bulk carriers.